jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Now it's our turn.
 The solution to our political and economic problems is upgrading to the Internet Age and embracing the era of mass-collaboration.
 To do that, we need Techvolution, a new philosophy that gives the right, and duty, to frontline people to use digital tools to solve their real-life problems.
 Letting antagonists decide is stupid.
 Believing in Left/Right philosophies is a recipe for living in the past.

 Donald Trump is thus, really the savior of Western Civilization.
 This time that statement isn't rhetorical.
 Trump is our saviour; not because of his policies, but because he's such a departure from the Right/Left mold, he makes us think, "what politics do I want?".
-And asking that question is the first step to becoming a player god.
+And asking that question is the first step.
+No president, if you cheer or fear, is ever the hero.
+You are.
+If you take the job of a player god.
+Donald Trump is the hero, only because he let us ask, "do I want to be the hero of Western Civilization?"

 We can all enjoy the era of mass-collaboration now, if you stop watching the story of civlization as an extra.
 We don't need revolutions or wars.
 Not even marches or protests.
 Whereever you are, look around, and see old drafty windows, gas engine car, cable news, mass-producted toys, eight different bosses, car traffic, endless red-tape...

 Do you see the Industrial Age?
-Do you now feel the need to upgrade your small part of the world to the Internet Age.
+Are you willing to drop the tools of 1969 cyborg, and ask yourself, what cyborg do I need to be, to solve frontline problems, and evolve my civilization to the era of mass-collaboration in the Internet Age?
 Do you understand that if you control your part of society, that makes you politically powerful.
 Simply reaching for the Internet Age tool, destroyed Darth Blockbuster.
 Do you want to keep doing it?

-Or do you want to return to the comfort and safety of following the antagonists rules and being an phantom chasing extra of Conservative/Progressive politics.
+Or do you want to return to the comfort and safety of being a 1969 cyborg, bragging about gas cars, and granite countertops, while following the antagonists rules, and chasing the phantoms of Conservative/Progressive politics.
 Did Techvolution click?
 The fate of your life, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?

 If you do, we win.
 If you don't, we lose.

+- GIF of Anno 1800 peeps?

 # EPILOGUE